slowproj/slowdash/docs/ControlsScript.md

 ### Control Node Threading
 If a control node has a threading method of `run()` or `loop()`, calling `start()` of the node will create a dedicated thread and start it.
 This is useful for:

-- The node can perform tasks independent from the `set()` and `get()` queries.
+- The node can perform tasks independent from the `set()` and `get()` queries, such as PID loop.
-- If getting data is slow, data can be pre-fetched periodically and stored in a cache for future queries.
+- If fetching data is slow, data can be pre-fetched periodically and stored in a cache.

 The `run()` function is called once, and then `loop()` is called repeatedly.
 In the `loop()` function, `sleep()` or similar must be inserted to control the frequency.